Stable Super-Resolution of Images: A Theoretical Study: Theory

 \subsection{Geometric Intuition for Proposition \ref{prop:noisefree}}

-Proposition~\ref{prop:noisefree} states that the imaging operator $\Phi$ in~\eqref{eq:meas model} is injective on all $K$-sparse nonnegative measures (such as $x$) provided that we take enough observations ($M\ge 2K+1$) and the measurement functions $\{\phi_m\}_{m=1}^M$ form a T-system on $\I$. {Here, we provide some geometrical intuition for the role of the dual certificate.
-We mention that the dual certificate was derived using a variety of alternative arguments in the compressed sensing and super-resolution literature~\cite{Candes2006c,Candes2014}}.
+Proposition~\ref{prop:noisefree} states that the imaging operator $\Phi$ in~\eqref{eq:meas model} is injective on all $K$-sparse nonnegative measures (such as $x$) provided that we take enough observations ($M\ge 2K+1$) and the measurement functions $\{\phi_m\}_{m=1}^M$ form a $\mathcal{C}$-system on $\I$.
+Here, we provide some geometric intuition \editr{about} the role of the dual certificate \editr{in the proof of Proposition~\ref{prop:noisefree}}.